mugak/Wethebest/Acceptance_Criteria.md

 ### As a projectile, I want to move in a straight line until I hit something.

-        -Projectile travels in a straight line at a constant velocity -Upon contact with an object, projectile is consumed -A projectile shot from an alien cannot come in contact with another alien.
+        AC1.
+Projectile travels in a straight line at a constant velocity AC2.
+Upon contact with an object, projectile is consumed AC3.
+A projectile shot from an alien cannot come in contact with another alien.

  ## Barrier